Rakibulislam33/Wse-js-dom/readme.txt

 Class-5
 Javascript event
-Assignment Title: practice what I have shown you in the class.
+Assignment Title: practice what I have shown you in class.

+Class-6
+Javascript Es6
+Assignment Title: practice what I have shown you in class about Es6 and learn more by searching.